 Meals are not included in HBTS ticket prices.
-There are many great value options available locally, starting with The Brunswick itself.
+There are many great value options available locally, including The Brunswick itself.
 You are welcome to bring your own food, but picnic lunches should not be consumed on site.

 The Wick Inn